norto/taitham-lanna/README.md

 <p align="center"><img width="678" alt="Screenshot 2025-05-01 at 00 13 10" src="https://github.com/user-attachments/assets/28826dc6-f1f6-459a-b295-31f9bdb271d1" /></p>

 ## Fakkham script
-During summer 2018, I also create another ancient script used in Lanna which is called "Fakkham script".
-I name it **"Somphoa"** following the name of a peacock flower in Lanna langauge.
-The script can be integrated seamlessly with Thai unicode block like a common Thai font.
-The ligature can be activated by the character 'phinthu' or **0E3A**.

 Fakkham script is the script used alongside with tai tham script in ancient Lanna.
 The script itself is based on Sukhothai version of Thai script.